boldbi/bold-bi-docs/docs/site-administration/account-settings.md

 # Accounts Settings

-This section explains the configuration to activate user accounts and user email in the Bold BI Server.
+This section explains the configuration needed to activate user accounts and user email in the Bold BI Server.

 ## Account activation modes